 The railway network in Hampton Roads provides transit mobility.
-Transit rail in the Hampton Roads region is provided via Amtrak, which has a station in the cities of Newport News and Norfolk, and the City of Norfolk light rail transit called "The Tide."
-Amtrak provides daily trips out of the City of Norfolk to Petersburg and destinations north and from the Newport News Station to Richmond where further connections may be made.
+Passenger rail service in the Hampton Roads region is provided via Amtrak, which has stations in the cities of Williamsburg, Newport News, and Norfolk; the City of Norfolk has light rail transit called "The Tide."
+In the Study Area, Amtrak provides daily trips out of the City of Norfolk to Petersburg and destinations north and from the Newport News Station to Richmond where further connections may be made.
 These lines are part of the Northeast Regional Service provided by Amtrak extending from the City of Newport News to Boston.
-The Tide is a light rail system operated by HRT within the confines of the City of Norfolk, with plans to expand the system into a regional light rail system.
+The Tide is a light rail system operated by HRT within the City of Norfolk, with plans to expand the system into a regional light rail system.
 Extensions toward NAVSTA Norfolk and the City of Virginia Beach are currently being studied that evaluate Tide alignments along I-64 to the I-564 interchange, along I-564 northwest beyond the Study Area Corridors, and Hampton Boulevard (HRT, 2015a).

-In 2011, the Virginia Department of Rail and Public Transportation (DRPT) in cooperation with others identified transit needs in Hampton Roads from a regional perspective (DRPT et al., 2011).
+In 2011, the Virginia Department of Rail and Public Transportation (DRPT) Hampton Roads Regional Transit Vision Plan, in cooperation with others, identified transit needs in Hampton Roads from a regional perspective (DRPT, et al., 2011).
 Their report identifies the need for planning, building and maintaining an integrated, high-speed/high-capacity transit system that would help relieve traffic congestion and connect activity centers throughout Hampton Roads.
 The plan calls for additional crossings over Hampton Roads, including dedicated transit facilities should improvements be made to the HRBT or a third crossing be developed.
 Based on the findings of this effort and other previous studies, there is a need to improve accessibility to transit connections across Hampton Roads.